-In addition to the factors set out above and those identified in this AIF under "Risk Factors", other factors not currently viewed as material could cause actual results to differ materially from those described in the forward-looking statements.
+In addition to the factors set out above and those identified in the MD&A, other factors not currently viewed as material could cause actual results to differ materially from those described in the forward-looking statements.
 Although Galane has attempted to identify important risks and factors that could cause actual actions, events or results to differ materially from those described in forward-looking statements, there may be other factors and risks that cause actions, events or results not to be anticipated, estimated or intended.
 Accordingly, readers should not place any undue reliance on forward-looking statements.

-The forward-looking statements in this AIF are based on numerous assumptions regarding Galane's present and future business strategies and the environment in which Galane will operate in the future, including, without limitation, assumptions regarding expected gold production, gold prices, business and operating strategies, exploration results, and Galane's ability to operate on a profitable basis.
+The forward-looking statements in this AIF are based on numerous assumptions regarding Galane's present and future business strategies and the environment in which Galane will operate in the future, including, without limitation, assumptions regarding expected gold production, gold prices, business and operating strategies, exploration results, renewal of the Corporation's mining and prospecting licences and Galane's ability to operate on a profitable basis.
 Galane does not undertake any obligation to update or release any revisions to these forward-looking statements to reflect events or circumstances after the date of this report, except as may be required by law.